The Telepathic Connection Between Animals and Humans

 “Until one has loved an animal, a part of one’s soul remains unawakened.” ~ Anatole France

-Cosmos and Mana, our 6-year old Indian dogs, patiently wait for our return at the gate.
-Its only been an hour since we were away to the market to buy supplies, but the ‘welcoming dance’ (the frantic jumping around and sounds) we received at the gate makes it look like ages have passed since we were gone.
+Cosmos and Mana, our 6-year-old Indian dogs, patiently wait for our return at the gate.
+It’s only been an hour since we were away to the market to buy supplies, but the ‘welcoming dance’ (the frantic jumping around and sounds) we received at the gate makes it look like ages have passed since we were gone.

 The thrill and the joy, not to mention the innumerable licks we get, no matter whether we reciprocate or not, always makes me wonder how do they do that?